sunpech/sunpech.github.io/_drafts/2016-03-29-batman-v-superman-dawn-of-justice-review.md

 The term, *meta-humans*, is used to describe Wonder Woman, Cyborg, The Flash, and Aquaman in a an Lex Luthor's encrypted files.
 So are they lumping together all those with extraordinary abilities?
 There's a [DC Unified Origin Theory](https://www.youtube.com/watch?v=l_IlBq7j7oQ), which implies that both Wonder Woman and Aquaman are Kryptonians from long ago-- basically aliens.
 There's a part of me that's uncomfortable with this *Sci-Fi* origin to everything.
 It didnt work well for Star Wars with [midi-chlorians](http://starwars.wikia.com/wiki/Midi-chlorian), and it's not going to work here.
 There's nothing wrong with asking the audience to suspend disbelief for fantasy, mythology, and certainly comics.

 DC is playing catch up with Marvel big time.
 They are rushing to push out a movie universe without first building up characters and stories.
 As much as I enjoyed Wonder Woman having a small part in this movie, I actually would have preferred her having an even smaller part, and more of the film being a conflict between Batman and Superman.
+The *versus* in Batman v Superman, is rather misleading as it's Lex Luthor that pushes them to fight.
+I was hoping that Luthor would be just manipulate them into fighting each other behind the scenes than outright kidnap Martha Kent.

+The ending with Superman's death is a rather necessity.
+Although grim and sad, it helps push Batman's cause to form a Justice League to combat his premonitions.
+I have hopes that things will get worse, but also better as the title, **Dawn of Justice**, implies that the light is coming.

+The movie isn't terrible, but it's definitely not great either.
+It's a movie that doesn't have great replay value, because there's nothing upbeat or cheery.
+I do hope this changes and not all of DC's films follow such a bleak tone.

 #### Further Reading